This Greek Pasta Salad is an easy recipe that is perfect to take to BBQs and cookouts. Save the left overs for lunch the next day, they are delicious!

 This Greek Dressing gives this recipe a lot of it’s flavor.
 It is tangy, has a nice subtle oregano taste, and a little zip from the mustard and lemon juice.

 If you want to cut the time on this, you certainly could use bottled greek dressing.

-People have asked if it is ok to freeze pasta salad.
 I would not freeze Greek pasta salad or any other pasta salad.
 It isn’t going to taste good enough after thawing to make it worthwhile.

 Greek Pasta Salad